 The only way you can recognize a problem is if you give the plant adequate attention.
 This simply involves checking the plant from time to time.
 By doing this, you can monitor the plant for issues and ensure that you’re doing the right things.
 For instance, if the soil is soaking, you’re probably overwatering your plant.
 If your plant isn’t producing shoots and leaves, it probably needs more light.
 If there are brown spots, your plant may be in a spot that is too humid.

 4. Watch your Watering

-One of the biggest mistakes plant owners can make is to overwater.
+One of the biggest mistakes you can make is overwatering your plant.
 A few plants thrive in extremely wet soil, but most plants just require a moderate amount.
-Additionally, it is important to make sure you’re not under watering.
-To do this, stick your finger into the middle of the soil, about an inch deep- if it’s dry, it’s time to give your plant more water.
-If it still feels damp, there’s probably enough.
+Additionally, it is important to make sure you’re not under-watering.
+To do this, stick your finger into the middle of the soil (about an inch deep), and if it’s dry, it’s time to give your plant more water.
+If it still feels damp, there’s probably enough for the time being.

 5. Build the Plant a Home

-Just like humans, plants can only grow if they are in an environment in which they are allowed.
-Plants should not be stored in extremely hot or cold areas.
-Additionally, do not house your indoor plants near heating or air vents.
-In addition, if your plant is in direct sunlight and looks very dry, it is likely receiving too much sun; move the plant to a place in the home receiving indirect sunlight.
-Check the plant’s soil; if it looks cramped, the roots are twisted, or the roots are surfacing from the soil’s surface, your plant needs more space.
+Plants, just like humans, require an environment around them which allows for growth.
+For instance, plants should not be stored in extremely hot or cold areas.
+Thus, make an effort to avoid housing plants near heating or air vents.
+In addition, if your plant is in direct sunlight and looks very dry, it is likely receiving too much sun; move the plant to a place receiving indirect sunlight.
+Check the plant’s soil; if it looks cramped, or the roots are twisted or surfacing, your plant needs more space.

 Free to use, no attribution required.